 Definitely use reduced-sodium tamari or soy sauce, otherwise this dish will taste too salty.

-Make it gluten free: This dish is gluten free as long as you use tamari, which is a gluten-free variety of soy sauce.
+Make it gluten free: This dish is gluten free as long as you use gluten-free tamari, which is a variety of soy sauce that is usually (but not always, check the label) gluten free.
 I always use tamari instead of soy sauce because I prefer the flavor of it!
 Look for tamari next to the soy sauce in the Asian aisle of the grocery store.